 -

-What is the error on the 2005 Minnesota quarter?
+What is the error in the 2005 Minnesota quarter?

-The 2005 Minnesota state quarter has a doubled die error.
-This means that the coin was struck twice, which resulted in the image being doubled.
+The 2005 Minnesota state quarter comes with doubled die error. it was struck twice, which resulted in the image being doubled.

 -